Another Attleboro firefighter tests positive for virus, as does member of Mansfield school community

 “This coronavirus outbreak has been a very taxing and strenuous time for all involved,” Jacques said.
 “All of us are relieved to have our member out of the hospital and back home with us and family.
 There is still a long road of recovery ahead, but Local 848 will ensure this member and all members tested positive will be cared for to the fullest extent.”

-Most Mansfield students are currently attending school remotely, as students are not scheduled to begin attending in-person classes until the week of Oct.
-12. Teachers are in their classrooms providing remote lessons and a small number of the district's students are attending classes in person inside the school buildings.
+The majority of Mansfield students are currently attending school remotely, as students are not scheduled to begin attending in-person classes until the week of Oct.
+12. Teachers are in classrooms providing remote lessons and a small number of the district’s students are attending in-person classes inside school buildings.

 “As always we ask any staff or parents of students who test positive for COVID-19 to report the results to the school nurse.
 We are grateful to our staff and families for their continued efforts to stay home at the first sign of symptoms.
 These measures, taken in combination with our in-school mitigation strategies such as frequent hand washing, mask wearing, social distancing, and cleaning and disinfecting frequently touched surfaces, greatly reduce the risk of additional transmission,” Murphy said.